Accio/MCBDD/index.md

 * [Slides of Module II](assets/2023/ModuleII/MCBDD-2023-ModuleII.pdf)
 * Offline activities of Module II: The explanation can be found in the slidesr, see *slide number #27*.
 Please finish the activities and submit the results [here via Google Form](https://forms.gle/aVBpxMy3kj2AM5vU8) before May the first to get credits.
+	* [Here](https://github.com/Accio/MCBDD/blob/main/assets/2023/scripts/202305-MCBDD-ModuleII-offline.ipynb) is a reference solution in a Jupyter Notebook

 <a name="moduleiii"></a>